Exotica

 Festival Holland Festival

-Run time 90 minutes
+Run time 90 minutes, no intermission

 Genre Dance

-Language English, French with English and Dutch surtitles
+Language English and French

 EXÓTICA